Antonina Miliukova: Later years

 In later years, the couple met briefly a couple of times, much to Tchaikovsky's displeasure.
 Though she outlived Tchaikovsky by 24 years, she spent the last 20 of them in an insane asylum.
 She died on 1 March 1917 in Moscow at age 68.

 Her memoirs

-After his death she wrote or dictated her reminiscence about their marriage.
+After his death she wrote or dictated her reminiscences about their marriage.
 While they were printed in 1894 and reprinted in 1913, they were never widely known.
 According to Tchaikovsky scholar Alexander Poznansky, she comes across in them as naive, superficial and not very intelligent.
 He also said that her memoirs revealed a woman devoted to the memory of her husband, an appreciation of his greatness, and the vague feeling of an enormous misunderstanding having taken place between them.
 Poznansky added that "nothing in the reminiscences gives any grounds for suspecting them for being a forgery.
 On the contrary, the genuineness of the intonation, the idiosyncratic style, and the wealth of detail all attest its authenticity."